0xproflupin/solana-durable-nonces/README.md

 ```

 ## Live Example: DAO Offline Co-Signing
 We will use an example where a DAO committee needs to transfer some SOL to a new wallet.
 Two co-signers are needed before sending the SOL, where `co-sender` pays for the transaction and `sender` sends the SOL.
-To add to this, the `co-sender` is very careful when it comes to connecting his device to the internet, and thus wants to sign the transaction offline.
+To add to this, the `co-sender` is very careful when it comes to connecting his device to the internet and thus wants to sign the transaction offline.

-Let's create three new keypairs which will act as the two members of the DAO, and the receiver.
-Although for this example we are creating the keypairs in the same system, we will assume that these accounts are on different systems to replicate an IRL scenario.
+Let's create three new keypairs, which will act as the two members of the DAO and the receiver.
+Although, for this example, we are creating the keypairs in the same system, we will assume that these accounts are on different systems to replicate an IRL scenario.

 ```console
 solana-keygen new -o sender.json